 There will inevitably come a day when your dishwasher announces that it needs a little bit of attention.
-The odor will overtake your kitchen and seep into the adjoining rooms of your home.
-The stench can be overpowering, but correcting it can be extremely simple.
+The smell will overtake your kitchen and seep into the other rooms of your home.
+The stink can be overpowering, but correcting it can be simple.
 All you need are a few easy steps and you will be well on your way to learning how to get the odor out of your dishwasher.

 Get your home smelling fresher than ever before with these simple tips and tricks!